chb704/stable-diffusion-terraform/README.md

 instance for the fraction of the cost of an on-demand instance.

-A Python script is provided to assist you with determining your bid prince for the spot EC2 instance, and [Terraform]( https://www.terraform.io/) code is provided to assist you with provisioning the EC2 instance in AWS.
+A Python script is provided to assist you with determining your bid price for the spot EC2 instance, and [Terraform]( https://www.terraform.io/) code is provided to assist you with provisioning the EC2 instance in AWS.